Today, February 27th, marks the ninth annual celebration of Digital Learning Day.

 Read More

-Education Policy,
+Topics: Students, Education Policy, Teachers, Schools

 Today, January 24th, 2020, marks the second annual observance of the UNESCO (United Nations Educational, Scientific, and Cultural Organization)-declared International Day of Education.
 On this day we reflect on how we can all contribute towards empowering the world through education.